GLOBAL MARKETS-Stocks, euro gain on German-Franco crisis pledge

 "Certainly Merkel and Sarkozy pledging a plan to support European banks by November helped.
 So we're seeing risk coming back on and that's helping the euro," said Marc Chandler, global head of currency strategy at brown Brothers Harriman in New York.

-Spot gold prices XAU= rose $27.10 to $1,665.60.
-(Reporting by Chuck Mikolajczak, David Brett, Jan Harvey and Zaida Espana; Blaise Robinson in Paris; Writing by Herbert Lash, Editing by Chizu Nomiyama and Dan Grebler)
+Spot gold prices XAU= rose $21.75 to $1,660.30 an ounce.
+(Reporting by Chuck Mikolajczak, David Brett, Jan Harvey and Zaida Espana; Blaise Robinson in Paris; Writing by Herbert Lash, Editing by Chizu Nomiyama)

 * CONSOLIDATED HCI HOLDINGS CORPORATION ANNOUNCES ITS 2017 FIRST QUARTER RESULTS